Manners Interview Preparation Guide

 Let your interviewer finish making their point, pause for 1-2 seconds; then, respond to their question or add to the conversation.

-8 :: How to take notes during interview?
+24 :: Where to look during interview?